AlexanderElias/linux/ssh-auto.md

 # ssh-agent, kwallet-pam, ssh-add, and ksshaskpass under Plasma
 Auto-unlocking of SSH keys through KWallet had been broken for me for a while.
 I finally got around to fixing it, so just tossing this out there in case someone is in the same boat.

-I’m on Arch Linux, but the steps should be the same on other distributions I think.
+I’m on Arch Linux, but the steps should be the same on other distributions.

 ## Step 1: Install and configure kwallet-pam

-`pacman -S kwallet-pam kwalletmanager`
+`sudo pacman -S kwallet-pam kwalletmanager`

 and load the modules from your /etc/pam.d/sddm: